verenceLola/Quexl/README.md

 ### Running Tests

 - To run unit test, [pytest](https://docs.pytest.org/en/latest/) is used.
 Run `pytest` at the root of the project

+### Contributing

+- Before contributing, ensure to install `pre-commit` by running  in the root of the application after application setup.
+    ``` bash
+    $ pre-commit init
+    ```
+    This is to enforce coding styles.

 ## Deployments and Releases